-Today it occurred to me we are already half way into the year.
+Today it occurred to me how fast time flies.
 I looked at my short-term goals as well as the long-term goals to see how many of them I had accomplished.

 Out of the six goals I set from January till June, I had accomplished five.